Blog

 Millet is seldom grown for food in North America, but it is widely grown to eat in the rest of the world.
 This healthy food crop is easy to grow and prepare for the table at home.
 Once your soil has warmed up well this grain will grow quickly and be ready in 60 to 90 days.
 While growing it does not look like a food crop at all.
 That makes it ideal to plant not only at home but also near a camp or cabin retreat.
 The...
 Read more →

 Be sure to check out our video on Harvesting Flint Indian Corn.
 According to Suzanne Ashworth*, in her excellent book "Seed to Seed" Flint corn seed keeps "for 5-10 years ".
 I continue to highly recommend her detailed seed saving book.
-This figure is for seed storage in a cool dry room, not sealed in aluminized poly bags with a desiccant, which is the way we pack our collections.
-Flint corn seeds not only keep better than Sweet corn, once fully mature it also is a...
+This figure is for seed storage in a cool dry room, not sealed in aluminized poly bags with a desiccant.
+Flint corn seeds not only keep better than Sweet corn, once fully mature it also is a good source of protein.
+Sweet corn is a...
 Read more →

 Thinking Inside the Box Why Store Seeds in a Vapor Proof Pouch?

 When storing seeds for many years keep them dry and cool.
 Suzanne Ashworth's book confirms what we have been doing for many years.
 "The two greatest enemies of stored seeds are high temperature and high moisture."1 and "Home-saved seeds will retain maximum vigor when thoroughly dried and stored in a moisture-proof container."1 Moisture can pass through plastic, as well as paper.
-The pouches that I use to store our collections and grains are food bags that are metalized 2.2 poly which provides two layers of protection from moisture and light....
+Food bags that are metalized 2.2 poly provides two layers of protection from moisture and light are ideal.
+These are used to preserve foods and grains.
+They should be...
 Read more →

 Red lettuce plants How Long Will Your Seeds Last?